Start a Project

 How does plasma cutting work?

-Plasma cutting typically uses computer numerically controlled (CNC) machines that can follow programmed cutting patterns to achieve high precision.
-The process begins by compressing and ionizing a gas, typically compressed air or nitrogen, to create the plasma arc.
-The compressed gas is then passed through a small orifice in the torch and directed towards the metal workpiece.
-This intense heat melts the metal while the high-speed jet of the plasma gas blows away the molten material, leaving a narrow, high-quality cut.
+Plasma cutting often uses CNC machines, which follow programmed patterns to cut metal accurately.
+The process starts by compressing and ionizing a gas, like compressed air or nitrogen, to create the plasma arc.
+This gas flows through a small opening in the torch and onto the metal.
+The high heat melts the metal, and the fast-moving plasma blows away the molten material, resulting in a narrow, clean cut.

 Comparing Laser and Plasma Cutting